BOAT83636289/Interstellar/README.md

 ### GitHub Codespaces

 1. Create a GitHub account if you haven't already.
-2. Click "Code" (green button) and then "Create Codespace on main."
+2. Click "Code" (green button) and then "Create Codespace on att 5."
 3. In the terminal at the bottom, paste `npm i && npm run start`.
 4. Respond to the application popup by clicking "Make public."
    > Make sure you actually click the "Make public." button, or the proxy won't function properly.